 Syllabus for BIOE065-01: Biocircuits Theory

-Spring 2018
+Spring 2019

 Instructor: Sushma Shrinivasan

 Designation: Lower division

 Catalog Description: Basic concepts such as voltage, current, resistance, impedance, Ohm's and

-Kirchoff's law applied to biological circuits; Basic electric circuit analysis techniques, resistive circuits, transient and steady-state responses circuits and it application to obtain biophysical and physiological parameters; circuits with DC and sinusoidal sources, steady-state power and three-phase balanced systems, including Laplace and Fourier Transforms applications to solve Circuit Problems
+Kirchoff's law applied to biological circuits; Basic electric circuit analysis techniques, resistive circuits, transient and steady-state responses circuits and it's application to obtain biophysical and physiological parameters; circuits with DC and sinusoidal sources, steady-state power and three-phase balanced systems, including Laplace and Fourier Transforms applications to solve Circuit Problems

 in biological systems.

-Text Books and Other Required Materials: Electric Circuits Nilsson & Riedel, 10th Edition.
+Text Books and Other Required Materials: Electric Circuits Nilsson & Riedel, 11th Edition.
 Prentice Hall Instructor notes will be provided as additional course material.
 Course Objectives/ Student Learning Outcomes: By the end of this course, students will be able to: - 1.
 To develop the ability to apply the tools to analyze DC electric circuits in cells and tissues. - 2.
 To understand the energy properties of electric elements and the thermodynamics implications for life development. - 3.
 To understand the techniques to measure voltage and current.
 Measurements of membrane potential. - 4.
 To understand the basic tools to analyze AC electric Circuits and cells.5.
-To use advanced mathematical methods such as Laplace and Fourier - transforms and some linear algebra techniques and differential equations to solve electric circuit problems.
+To use advanced mathematical methods such as Laplace and Fourier transforms and some linear algebra techniques and differential equations to solve electric circuit problems.

 Program Learning Outcomes:

 Prerequisites by Topic: PHYS 09 Course Policies: Homeworks are typically assigned on Thursday (check CatCourses) and will be due (in class) on the date indicated (typically after one week).
-Late homeworks will be accepted till the following day)basically a 24-hour extension) but for a reduced credit of 75%.
-To iterate, feel free to discuss among yourselves to complete the homework problems, but reproducing another person's work is not acceptable.
+Late homeworks will be accepted till the following day, basically a 24-hour extension) but for a reduced credit of 75%.
+Feel free to discuss among yourselves to complete the homework problems, but reproducing another person's work is not acceptable.
 Syllabus for Midterms-1 & 2 will be announced in class as the course progresses, and the final exam will be comprehensive.
-The class before the exams may be reserved for review of relevant material.
-In-class surprise quizzes (~ for 5-10 minutes) will be conducted.
+Review sessions may be held before the exams.
 Make sure to stay updated with canvas on course announcements/material posted.
+Any handwritten notes that is posted is only for your benefit and should not be shared or posted online by you.
 Academic Dishonesty Statement: